 Joy P. Clairmont

-Joy Clairmont is a shareholder in the Whistleblower, Qui Tam & False Claims Act Group at Berger Montague, which has recovered more than $3 billion for federal and state governments, as well as over $500 million for the firm’s whistleblower clients.
+Joy Clairmont is a Shareholder in the Whistleblower, Qui Tam & False Claims Act Group, which has recovered more than $3 billion for federal and state governments, as well as over $500 million for the firm’s whistleblower clients.
 Ms. Clairmont also has experience practicing in the area of securities fraud litigation.

 Ms. Clairmont has been investigating and litigating whistleblower cases for over fifteen years and has successfully represented whistleblower clients in federal and state courts throughout the United States.
 On behalf of her whistleblower clients, Ms. Clairmont has pursued fraud cases involving a diverse array of companies: behavioral health facilities, a national retail pharmacy chain, a research institution, pharmaceutical manufacturers, skilled nursing facilities, a national dental chain, mortgage lenders, hospitals and medical device manufacturers.